khavrks/Capstone_R2D2_Capstone/code/README.md

 ## File Structure
-this is our code structure
+This is our code structure
 ```powershell
     ├── administrator
 │   ├── __init__.py